A Closer Look at Car Accidents in Kansas - We Investigate Rear-End, Head-On, Rollover Accidents and More

 Among the most common types of accidents at Wichita intersections involve one vehicle hitting another on its side.
 Known as side-impact or broadside collisions, these accidents occur when the front or rear-end of one vehicle collides with the side of another.
 Depending on the speed of impact and size and weight of vehicles involved, a T-bone accident can cause the side of one vehicle to crush inward and lead to severe, potentially fatal injuries.

-Warner Law Offices understands how difficult life can become after a T-bone crash in Kansas.
+Warner Law Offices understands how difficult life can become after a T-bone accident in Kansas.
 The accident may have resulted in serious injuries or even the loss of a loved one.
 Medical bills and lost wages from missing work add up fast.
 Yet determining fault in a side-impact collision can be extremely difficult.
 The driver who caused your accident may deny wrongdoing.
 His or her insurance company may try to say you did something wrong.
 That's not fair.

 A Wichita car accident lawyer can help cut through the confusion and help fight for the compensation you need for medical and rehabilitation expenses as well as lost wages and other possible damages.
 Warner Law Offices knows how to thoroughly investigate broadside accidents.
 We have access to top medical experts, including a licensed and registered nurse at our firm.
 Our experienced legal team leaves no stone unturned in our pursuit of the compensation you deserve.